-The next thing you can try, if you're going to be doing a lot of pond fishing, is to buy one of the heavy duty little boats that is made like an inner tube.
+The next thing you can try, if you're going to be doing a lot of pond fishing, is to buy one of the heavy-duty little devices that is made like an inner tube.
 You actually strap it on around your waist and get into the water in it.
-Make as little of noise as you can and if you are going to need to use a paddle secure it to you with a rope and paddle yourself around slowly.
+Make as little noise as you can and if you are going to need to use a paddle secure it to you with a rope and paddle yourself around slowly.
 Approach from the shallow water and fish into the deeper water.
 If the wind is blowing even slightly it will move you around the average farm pond.
-Most of these inner tube type devices have places for your tackle and etc. But you will still have to be as quite as possible and not make sudden movements.
-I have sat for several hours in farm ponds in one of these type of devices and caught some real nice bass.
+Most of these inner tube-type devices have places for your tackle and etc. But you will still have to be as quiet as possible and not make sudden movements.
+I have sat for several hours in farm ponds in one of these types of devices and caught some real nice bass.

-If you're in a farm pond in one of the inner tube devices or in other type of boat be as quite as you can and don't make sudden movements.
-Keep talking to an absolute minimum and work from deep water casting in towards the shore and you can come up on some big bass this way.
+If you're in a farm pond in one of the inner tube devices or in another type of boat, be as quiet as you can and don't make sudden movements.
+Keep talking to an absolute minimum and work from deep water casting in towards the shore and you can come upon some big bass this way.
 Try to find out everything you can about what's under the water in the pond you're in.
 If you know about rocks, trees, and other things under the water, you will be able to catch more fish.

-In the spring and summer natural baits may work better than at other times of the year.
+In the spring and summer, natural baits may work better than at other times of the year.
 Ask the owner of the farm pond what type of bait other people have caught bass on.
-But know that while night crawlers may work fine in the fall they may not work at all during other times of the year.
+But know that while nightcrawlers may work fine in the fall they may not work at all during other times of the year.
 You have to deduce what the big bass are feeding on and you have to offer them something similar to what they are feeding on.
-In the local farm ponds in Western North Carolina rubber worms with a spinner work well most of the time if you fish it right.
+In the local farm ponds in Western North Carolina rubber worms with a spinner works well most of the time if you use them correctly.

-Another thing is you need to do your own research and find out at what depth the fish are biting at.
-And in most cases it will go from shallow depths in the early summer to deeper depths later in the fall, to the deepest depths in winter.
+Another thing is you need to do your own research and find out at what depth the fish are biting.
+And in most cases, it will go from shallow depths in the early summer to deeper depths later in the fall, to the deepest depths in winter.

 You would be well advised to learn everything about every farm pond you fish.
 Keep a journal and make notes and over time you will see patterns develop.
-You can also make notes as to where holes are that you catch big bass out of and if you catch a big bass out of a perfect spot for a bass this year then its very likely that you'll catch a bass in or near the same area next year.
+You can also make notes as to where holes are that you catch big bass out of; if you catch one from a specific spot this year, then it's very likely you'll catch one in or near that same area next year.

-When your after bass and especially big bass you have to use everything possible to get just the slightest edge over the bass.
-If you can do this then you will be the one catching the big bass.
-I think a world record big mouth bass may very well be caught out of a farm pond.
-And if you're in the right place at the right time it just may be you that catches the world record bass.
+When you're after bass, especially big bass, you have to use everything possible to get just the slightest edge over it.
+If you can do this, then you will be the one catching the big fish.
+I think a world record big mouth bass may very well be caught out of a farm pond, and if you're in the right place at the right time, it may just be you who makes the world record.

 Read More From Skyaboveus

-Also let me say here please don't over harvest bass from farm ponds.
+Please don't overharvest bass from farm ponds.
 That 3 - 4 pound bass may look pretty in the cooler or on your stringer but if you leave him in the pond he will grow up.
-One day in the future you may catch him when he's at 6 - 8 pounds but you won't if you don't leave him in the farm pond.
-So please practice catch and release with bass when ever you can.
+One day in the future you may catch him when he's at 6 - 8 pounds but you won't if you aren't patient.
+So please practice catch and release with bass whenever you can.

 Be sure to ask permission before you fish in any farm pond and be sure you know and understand the fishing regulations in your local area.
 What may be legal in one part of the United States may be against the law in another part of the USA.
 So obtain a copy of your local fishing regulations and read through them several times.